 The Projective Eye Gallery at UNC Charlotte Center City opened in September 2011.
 Curated by Director of Galleries Crista Cammaroto, the gallery presents major exhibitions and installations by national and international artists and distinguishes itself by presenting inter-disciplinary "happenings" in conjunction with exhibitions throughout the year.
 For an overview of past exhibitions, please see the Press Book.

-This exhibition was made possible, in part, with funding from the Arts & Science Council; the N.C.
-Arts Council, a division of the Department of Cultural Resources; and the National Endowment for the Arts, which believes that a great nation deserves great art.
+This exhibition was made possible, in part, with funding from the N.C.
+Arts Council, a division of the Department of Cultural Resources.